-Add formulas with the formula editor, especially for complex formulas.
-The editor uses syntax highlighting to help you read the code, and autocomplete helps you accurately reference your data and functions.
+Add formulas with the formula editor, especially when you write complex formulas.
+The editor uses syntax highlighting and checking to help you read and correct the code.
+Autocomplete and smart formatting help you accurately reference your functions, and automatically format your formula.
 You can also switch between modules while writing formulas.

 When you write formulas, ensure that you follow these requirements: